-Whether you want to enter the field of health care directly after graduation or use your education to help advance your career, OL has a Health Sciences program that can start you on your journey.
+Whether you want to enter the field of health care directly after graduation or use your education to help advance your career, we have a Health Sciences program that can start you on your journey.

-While you can choose from many OL and TRU courses to fulfill your program requirements, you can also access post-secondary courses from other institutions and transfer them to your OL program.
-See BC Council on Admissions & Transfer (BCCAT) to explore your options.
+Choose from many OL and TRU courses to fulfil your program requirements.
+You can also take post-secondary courses elsewhere and transfer them to your OL program.
+See BC Council on Admissions and Transfer to explore your options.

 Plan ahead and make the most of your Health Sciences credential.
-OL's Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.
+Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

-If you have applied for or been admitted to an OL Health Sciences program, you may be eligible, in some programs, for credit based on an assessment of your prior learning.
-PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.
+You may be eligible for credit based on an assessment of your prior learning.
+PLAR allows you to earn academic credits for knowledge, training and skills gained through your work and life experience.